daviseford/aos-reminders/README.md

 If you want to add an army or edit an existing army, please do so!
 Use the `src/army/sample_army/` folder as a reference for how things are added!

-In particular, you'll want to focus on `units.ts`, `artifacts.ts`, and `abilities.ts`.
-Feel free to submit a PR or send me a diff file!
+In particular, you'll want to focus on `units.ts`, `artifacts.ts`, `traits.ts`, and `abilities.ts`.

+Feel free to submit a PR for any incorrect/missing rules!
+I am only human, and the amount of data entry needed for a single army can sometimes be overwhelming.

 ### Top Contributors